blkdm0n/codingChallenge0/README.md

 To Test The Updated Smart Car API
-1.  clone the project from GitHub
+1. Clone the project from GitHub at https://github.com/blkdm0n/smartCarAPI
-2.  cd into the SmartCar API directory
+2.  cd into the project directory
-3.  install dependencies by typing `yarn` in the project
+3. Install dependencies by typing `yarn` in the projects root directory
 4.